 After 28 years of bringing their unique brand of French house to the world, Daft Punk has called it quits.
 As fans can attest, sampling was key to the duo’s craft — that duo being Thomas Bangalter and Guy-Manuel de Homem-Christo.
 2001’s Discovery was Daft Punk’s sample-driven masterpiece.

-Sampling has always had a bad rap.
-From plagiarism claims to mistaken original sources, there are a plethora of things that can and probably will go wrong when using someone else’s work in something of your own, especially in modern popular music.
+And even though it is present in most facets of production nowadays, sampling used to have a very bad rap.
+From plagiarism claims to mistaken original sources, there are a plethora of things that can and probably will go wrong, whether you’re stealing and resampling someone else’s work, or just having a similar vibe.

-The massive exposure of a radio hit comes with the risk of someone claiming that your song’s success stemmed from their own work; whether or not those claims are substantiated, though, is up for debate.
+Especially in modern popular music, the massive exposure of a radio hit comes with the risk of someone claiming that your song’s success stemmed from their own work, regardless of whether or not those claims are substantiated.

 Despite Romanthony’s featured vocals being created specifically for the track, and extra edits meant to give the samples the spacey sound that defines the track, there’s no denying that the core of the song is almost completely repurposed.

 By simply speeding and pitching the samples up, they turned an originally mid-tempo song with male vocals into the wordless female vocals and instrumental melodies that make up a majority of the track, with extra beats thrown in to finish it off.

 Given that Discovery was created as a way to celebrate the childhoods of members Thomas Bangalter and Guy-Manuel de Homem-Christo, the use of samples taken from older songs makes sense in the context of the album.

 That they were morphed in such a way that they were almost entirely unrecognisable without years of hunting for the sources acts as a testament to their prowess as producers.
 Rather than simply lifting material straight from another song and using it in its normal state, Discovery shows that they can be turned into entirely original and unrecognisable alternatives.